sarah-litz/Simulation_Control/README.md

 ~~~
 the threshold attribute is used purely for VOLE simulation needs.
 This value should NOT be used anywhere in User Written Scripts.
 Users should instead use the threshold_event_queue to check if any threshold events occur, as shown in the example below
 ~~~
-*( this would be within a SimulationABC class, which belong in the directory Simulation/Scripts ).*
+*( this would be within a Simulation class, which belong in the directory Simulation/Scripts ).*

 ~~~python